 A temporary beacon, a tripod supporting a signal lantern at a height of thirty feet, was built near the site of the former lighthouse and remained in operation until a replacement tower was built.
 On March 3, 1847, Congress provided $12,000 for the new lighthouse, which would be constructed a half-mile inland.
 Work began the following November, and the lighthouse was completed by January 15, 1848, at a cost of $7,247.77.
 The new tower stood fifty feet tall, fifteen feet shorter than its predecessor, but its position atop one of Key West’s “hills” (fourteen feet above sea level) about made up for the difference.

 At the outbreak of the Civil War, Captain James M. Brannan secured Fort Zachary Taylor on Whitehead’s Point for the Federal Government.
 Although Key West residents were more sympathetic to the Confederate cause, the island remained under federal control throughout the war.
 It seems Mrs. Mabrity may have been a bit vocal about where her loyalties lay as she was urged to retire in 1864 for being disloyal to the Union.
-Still feisty at the age of 82, she refused to step down, and so was officially fired after 38 years of service.
-She passed away three years later, but her family’s connection to the Key West Lighthouse didn’t end there.
+Still feisty at the age of eighty-two, she refused to step down, and so was officially fired after thirty-eight years of service.
+She passed away three years later, but her family’s connection to Key West Lighthouse didn’t end there.

-The Key West Lighthouse was converted from incandescent oil vapor to acetylene in 1915, and the constant care of a keeper was no longer required.
-The lighthouse was soon automated, but the dwelling was not vacant for long, as in 1917 William Demeritt, the lighthouse superintendent for southern Florida, recommended that he and his family be allowed to live in the dwelling so “that the lighthouse property be under observation at all times during the war due to storage of kerosene in the oil house”.
+Key West Lighthouse was converted from incandescent oil vapor to acetylene in 1915, and the constant care of a keeper was no longer required.
+The lighthouse was soon automated, but the dwelling was not vacant for long, as in 1917 William Demeritt, the lighthouse superintendent for southern Florida, recommended that he and his family be allowed to live in the dwelling so “that the lighthouse property be under observation at all times during the war due to storage of kerosene in the oil house.”
 With his foot in the door, Demeritt found no need to leave after the war and remained in the dwelling until the Coast Guard took control of the lighthouse in 1939.